Interrogation, uncertainty for surrendering Mariupol troops

 The Russian parliament was scheduled to consider a resolution to ban the exchange of any Azov Regiment fighters but didn’t take up the issue Wednesday.

-Mariupol was targeted by Russia from the outset.
-The city — its prewar population of about 430,000 now reduced by about three-quarters — was largely flattened in steady bombardments, and Ukraine says over 20,000 civilians have been killed there.
+Mariupol was a target of the Russians from the outset.
+The city — its prewar population of about 430,000 now reduced by about three-quarters — has largely been reduced to rubble by relentless bombardment, and Ukraine says over 20,000 civilians have been killed there.

 During the siege, Russian forces launched lethal airstrikes on a maternity hospital and a theater where civilians had taken shelter.
 Close to 600 people may have been killed at the theater.